ForestAdmin/documentation-user-guide/project-settings/organizations/sso-guides/sso-with-one-login.md

 You must have one project in your organization with the plan [Forest Admin Pro plan](https://www.forestadmin.com/pricing/) to access this feature.
 {% endhint %}

-## Requirements

-To configure OneLogin SAML SSO, you must:

-- Be in Admin mode in OneLogin
-- Have admin permission level in Forest Admin

 ## Configuration
 1. In your OneLogin admin dashboard, click **Add app**
 2. Select **SAML Custom Connector (Advanced)** and follow the wizard.